Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Choose Whole over Refined Grains A whole grain is the entire grain.
-Grains are made up of three parts: germ, bran, and endosperm.
+Grains are made up of three edible parts: germ, bran and endosperm.
+A whole grain includes all three parts.
 Refined grains are processed to remove the healthy parts, the germ and bran.
-They may be light and fluffier, but they’re not healthier, since they lack most of the nutrients and fiber.
+They may be lighter and fluffier, but they’re not healthier.
+Refined grains lack most of the nutrients and fiber offered by whole grains.

-Beware of false grains You can't necessarily judge a product by its coloring to know if it's whole wheat, Kolish says.
-Brown doesn't mean whole grain.
+You can't necessarily judge a product by its coloring to know if it's whole wheat.
+Brown coloring doesn't mean a food is made from whole grain.
 It might be brown from molasses.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.